kokotb/ImSwitch-2.5D-SIM-QPI/docs/api/api.imcontrol.rst

       Moves the specified positioner axis by the specified number of micrometers.

+   .. method:: movePositionerXY(positionerName: str, position_x: float, position_y:float) -> None

+      Moves the specified positioner on both axes in XY at the same time.

    .. method:: runScan() -> None

       Runs a scan with the set scanning parameters.